 - Activate your student card for library use and take a tour to learn about graduate services in the library

-- Connect with the Office of Intercultural Affairs in Student Life, your home away from home while you are in Canada, to find resources, support, and community
+- Connect with the International Student Experience team, your home away from home while you are in Canada, to find resources, support, and community

-- Meet with an International Student Advisor, in Student Life, if you missed orientation or have questions when you arrive
+- Meet with an International Student Advisor, if you missed orientation or have questions when you arrive

 - Follow the Office of Graduate and Postdoctoral Studies on Facebook (uofgGradStudies) and Instagram (uofg_gradstudies)